Feature flag management

 What does a feature flag mean?

-A feature flag is a control used inside a product to decide whether a specific feature is available.
-It lets you manage access at runtime based on conditions like plans, usage, or customer state, without changing deployments.
+A feature flag determines whether a specific feature is available to users inside the product.
+It lets development teams manage access at runtime based on conditions, such as plans, usage, user attributes, and subscription state, without changing deployments.

 Should I turn off feature flags?

 You should turn off feature flags once they are no longer needed.
-Regular cleanup is part of good flag best practices.
+Regular cleanup is an important part of flag management.
 Leaving unused flags in the codebase increases complexity and makes access rules harder to maintain as functionality expands.

 How to organize feature flags?

 You should organize feature flags around access rules, not temporary experiments.
 Group flags by feature, plan, or usage limit.
-Document ownership and review flags regularly to keep access logic clear and predictable.
+Document ownership and review flag status changes regularly to keep access logic clear and predictable.